• eResearch

 2. To launch the R IDE RStudio, you will need to do the following:

 • Ensure the R version you wish to use is loaded.
-If you need to load a different version of python, it is suggest to have a look at the HPC software page.

 3. Ensure the R version you wish to use is loaded.